RodrigoDuranM/RP_Nazarie_Horia_Duran_Rodrigo/readme.md

 - **Points**: Each block broken earns points.
 Try to clear all the blocks to advance to the next level.
 - **Lives**: The game starts with 3 lives.
 Losing all lives ends the game.

-## Features
-- Simple, fast-paced gameplay suitable for all ages.
-- Multiple levels of increasing difficulty.

 ## How to Play
 1. Launch the game.
 2. Use the arrow keys to move the paddle left and right.